bellaudeh/Domestic-violence-cases-against-women-in-Nigeria_Sql_project/README.md

 ## Objectives
 The primary objective of this project is to perform an SQL analysis to: <br/>
-1.Understand the support system gotten by these women after a violent occurence.
+1.Understand the support system gotten by these women after a violent occurence.<br/>
 2.Understand the relationship between victim demographics (e.g., age, marital status, education) and the frequency or severity of domestic violence incidents.<br/>
 3.Present insights that can support organizations and policymakers in designing targeted interventions and providing support to affected women.<br/>
 4. Raise awareness about domestic violence issues in Nigeria.